JSPM

 parallelIt

-Processes items in parallel with a concurrency limit.
+Processes items in parallel with concurrency control.

 const results = await parallelIt(